Metastability and time scales for parabolic equations with drift 2: the general time scale: Main results on partial differential equations

 In this section, we present the main results on the solution to partial differential equations (PDEs).
 Theorem \ref{t00}, explained in Subsection \ref{sec2.3}, provides the complete multi-scale structure of the solution $u_{\epsilon}$ to the parabolic equation \eqref{eq:pde1} in the $\epsilon\rightarrow0$ regime.
 The underlying analysis allowing us to establish this multi-scale structure is the demonstration of the leveling property of the solution to the resolvent equations associated with the operator $\mathscr{L}_{\epsilon}$.
 This second result is explained in Subsection \ref{sec2.4}.

-The third result is the rigorous verification of the metastable tree-structure of the diffusion process $\bm{x}_{\epsilon}(\cdot)$ associated with the generator $\mathscr{L}_{\epsilon}$ introduced in \eqref{sde} in the $\epsilon\rightarrow0$ regime.
+The third result is the rigorous verification of the tree structure formed by the metastable states of the diffusion process $\bm{x}_{\epsilon}(\cdot)$ associated with the generator $\mathscr{L}_{\epsilon}$ introduced in \eqref{sde} in the $\epsilon\rightarrow0$ regime.
 This result is explained in the next section.